karma-runner/karma/docs/plus/01-requirejs.md

 * `src/**/*.js` &mdash; our source code
 * `test/**/*Spec.js` &mdash; all the tests

-And then, for excludes, type `src/main.js`, as we don't want to actually start the application in our tests.
+And then, when excluding files, type in `src/main.js`, as we don't want to actually start the application in our tests.

 Now your `karma.conf.js` should include: